 In the Zest Digital beginner’s guide to CRO, we’ll take a look at why CRO is so important.

-In this guide, we’ll take a look at conversion rate optimisation, and why it’s so beneficial.
-Mainly, we’re concerned with the fundamental mistakes you’re currently making.
-By helping you avoid these mistakes, we’ll soon be able to improve your CRO and see all the benefits this brings.
+Mainly, we’re concerned with the fundamental mistakes you’re currently making and what the best practices are that you can implement.
+By helping you avoid these mistakes, we’ll soon be able to improve your CRO and you can enjoy the benefits to your business.

-Conversion rate optimisation is the art of optimising your user journey to help more traffic take action.
-In practice, this could refer to how many users are visiting your website and going on to buy something or make an enquiry.
+Conversion rate optimisation is the art of optimising your user journey to convert your website traffic into taking action.
+In practice, this could mean how many users are visiting your website and then make an enquiry or buy something.

-Either way, improving this rate will be highly beneficial.
-If you double or triple your conversion rate, then you’re basically doubling and tripling your enquries/sales.
+If you double or triple your conversion rate, then you’re basically doubling and tripling your enquries or sales.
 In a world where everyone is fiercely competing for a share of the web traffic, it’s crucial that you squeeze as much from your traffic as possible.

 There’s a direct correlation between CRO and the number of customers a business has as well.
 An outstanding conversion rate usually means a business is bringing in more customers on a daily basis.